 This payment model will compel doctors to register as many patients as possible, leaving less time to actually attend a patient.
 To increase profits, a medical practice might change its ways to treat patients or initiate policies which eliminate procedure to which a patient is eligible.
 The doctors might also avoid patients who are expected to have high per capita costs during the capitation contract.
 This is often called as healthcare rationing in which the level of overall care is reduced to achieve financial profits.
 In this method, a patient’s wellbeing risk might increase because of deferred care beyond the prepayment interval.
-With this payment system, the physicians’ individual financial risk can be extraordinary if care of the complex or chronically ill patient is considered.
+With this payment system, the physicians’ individual financial risk can be extraordinary if the care of the complex or chronically ill patient is considered.
 The patients will chronic disease will surpass the allotted amount which in turn will create risk for the physician.
 It could also result in physician avoiding those which multiple comorbidities or high-cost conditions.

 Capitation has now developed as an upcoming form of providing healthcare payment by the health plan for medical care.
 Medicaid and Medicare have been using this medical billing system for decades.
 The traditional FFS system is also moving away because of the rising cost of diagnostic procedures, lab tests, and medications.
 The capitation medical billing system is recognized as a stable and financially certain model, offering a monthly financial guarantee to providers (primary care doctors, specialists, and hospitals).

 PrognoCIS EHR Software elegantly supports both capitation and FFS.
 It includes special features such as automatic write-off function for claims that are capitated.
 PrognoCIS also features an easy-to-use roster sheet which shows payments versus patients, allowing you to gauge your projected finances accurately.